 When it comes to teaching our children a valuable lesson for a happier life, wouldn’t it be wonderful if we could simply tell them, and that would be enough?
-Alas, that’s not realistic – it’s not until much later after we’ve made the same mistakes as our parents that we’re able to appreciate the wisdom they tried in vain to bless us with!
-So the best we can hope for is that some of our experiences will prevent them from repeating history.
+Alas, that’s not realistic – it’s not until much later after we’ve made the same mistakes as our parents that we’re able to appreciate the wisdom of important life lessons they tried in vain to bless us with!

 Below I’ve listed some of the life lessons I’ve picked up (so far) that have helped me to let go of a lot of the negativity I used to carry around, and embrace a more positive outlook instead.
 I’d love nothing more than to pass these onto my girls, to spare them the heartache of learning for themselves the hard way.
 I hope they help you too.